archidote/best-bash-zsh-alias-for-linux-terminal/README.md

 # Delete
 ## bash
-If you want to delete the aliases added my this project, run this command :
+If you want to delete the aliases added by this project, run :
 ```
 curl -sL https://raw.githubusercontent.com/archidote/best-alias-for-linux-terminal/master/delete.sh | bash -s bash
 ```
 ## zsh
-If you want to delete the aliases added my this project, run this command :
+If you want to delete the aliases added by this project, run :
 ```
 curl -sL https://raw.githubusercontent.com/archidote/best-alias-for-linux-terminal/master/delete.sh | bash -s zsh > /dev/null 2>&1
 ```